influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/transformations.md

 ## LN()

 Returns the natural logarithm of the field value.
-Field values must be greater or equal to 0.
+Field values must be greater than or equal to 0.

 ```sql
 LN(field_expression)